-- Safeguarding the life-supporting capacity of Wairarapa's soil resources for both current and future generations, and, in particular, ensuring the finite rural land resource may be used for a wide range of productive purposes, including uses that may not currently take place in the Wairarapa. - Providing for a wide choice of lifestyles in the rural environment at a location, scale and intensity that is appropriate to protect the general visual amenity and rural character, particularly in areas of key public value, and avoiding standardised or obtrusive forms and patterns of development. - 3.
-Recognising that primary production activities generate external effects that are generally an accepted part of the rural environment while ensuring that such effects do not have excessive or cumulative adverse impacts on the environment, particularly on amenity values and natural processes and systems.

-- 4. Providing for a diversity of land uses and economic activities while addressing incompatible amenity expectations between different land uses, particularly between residential and primary production activities. - 5.
-Unsustainable land use practices that degrade or modify the natural environment and its processes (for example, groundwater systems), and its capacity to support life on an ongoing basis. - 6.
-Making better use of opportunities for self-sufficiency in the rural area to reduce the cumulative effects of development on Wairarapa's servicing and infrastructural networks. - 7.
-Sporadic growth around Wairarapa's towns, resulting in a permanent impact on the rural character and townscapes, reduced safety and efficiency of roads, and unplanned pressure for infrastructure and public services. - 8.
+- purposes, including uses that may not currently take place in the Wairarapa. - 2.
+Providing for a wide choice of lifestyles in the rural environment at a location, scale and intensity that is appropriate to protect the general visual amenity, biodiversity values and rural character, and avoiding standardised or obtrusive forms and patterns of development. - Recognising that primary production activities generate external effects that are generally an accepted part of the rural environment while ensuring that such effects do not have excessive or cumulative adverse effects on the environment, particularly on amenity values and natural processes and systems. - 4.
+Providing for a diversity of land uses and economic activities while addressing incompatible amenity expectations between different land uses, particularly between residential and primary production activities.
+This may occur when new rural lifestyle development establishes in close proximity to established primary production activities.
+The operational requirements of primary production activities have effects which are to be anticipated and expected in the Rural Zone. - 5.
+Unsustainable land use practices that degrade or modify the natural environment and its processes (for example, groundwater systems), the role of indigenous biodiversity in ecosystems, and its capacity to support life on an ongoing basis. - 6.
+Making better use of opportunities for self-sufficiency in the rural area to reduce the cumulative effects of development on Wairarapa's servicing and infrastructural networks. - Sporadic growth around Wairarapa's towns, resulting in a permanent impact on the rural character and townscapes, reduced safety and efficiency of roads, and unplanned pressure for infrastructure and public services. - 8.
 Demand for intensified landholdings, particularly through residential development, in rural areas that are generally unsuitable for intensive residential use due to significant risks from natural hazards, or the adverse external effects of large scale facilities such as Hood Aerodrome, effluent treatment works, landfills, and industrial processing activities. - 9.
 The protection of the large tracts of conservation estate in the Wairarapa, such Lake Wairarapa and the Tararua and Haurangi Forest Parks, including through interaction with the productive rural areas. - 10.
-Providing opportunities for the economic benefits of the tourism values of the Wairarapa's rural environment to be realised in a manner that avoids the adverse effects of development on such values.
+Providing opportunities for the economic benefits of the tourism values of the Wairarapa's rural environment to be realised in a manner that avoids the adverse effects of development on such values. - 11.
+Providing for the establishment and operation of renewable energy generation facilities, recognising that these facilities can be small-scale independent facilities through to large scale connected facilities.
+Renewable energy generation facilities can introduce large and highly visible built elements and other operational effects into the rural landscape.